maxsupermanhd/WebChunk/docs/config.md

 Storage types:

-- `postgres` PostgreSQL database, address field is a URI or DSN connection string to the database
+- `postgres` PostgreSQL database, address is a URI or DSN connection string to the database
-- `filesystem` Mojang-compatible anvil region format storage, address filed is a path to the directory (will not be created automatically)
+- `filesystem` Mojang-compatible anvil region format storage, address is a path to the directory (will not be created automatically)

 Example of storage objects: